 Bake at 375 for about 20 minutes for the small, individual sized portions.
 Bake for 35-40 minutes for one large peach cobbler.
 Bake until the filling is bubbly and the topping is golden.

-I seriously considered putting the Caramel Praline Crunch Frozen Yogurt on the peach cobbler, but in the end I chickened out and decided to go with classic vanilla.
 You just can't go wrong with a spoon full of warm peaches and sweet biscuit crust and cold, creamy, vanilla ice cream.